TechMasteryLabs/sql-ai-embeddings-workshop/docs/3-create-embeddings-for-relational-data.md

     ```

     this code adds a vector datatype column to the Product table.
 It also adds a column named chunk where we will store the text we send over to the embeddings REST endpoint.

+**HINT:** You can try a simpe select statement first to make sure that you can access the Tables in the database

 1. Then click the run button on the query sheet